YuriyIvon/DatabaseBenchmark/README.md

 The same commands can be executed with `--QueryFilePath=SalesAggregateQuery.json` to make sure it works fine with all databases we are going to benchmark.

 There are some parameters specific to the query command:
+* `BenchmarkName` - benchmark name to be printed in the results table.
 * `QueryParallelism` - number of parallel threads to be run.
 * `QueryCount` - number of query executions on each thread.
 * `WarmupQueryCount` - number of warm-up query executions on each thread.